 Slow Cooker Rice and Beans

-slow cooker rice and beans with lime.
+slow cooker rice and beans with lime and topped with salsa and cilantro

 Why you will love this recipe